lorenzoeusepi77/kubernetes/README.md

   - Join Edge Nodes to cluster with kubeadm

 Role: "plugins"
+install add-on to kubernetes cluster
+  - Dashboard

 Role: "containers"
+install container images:
+  -
+  -

-Following the below steps to create Kubernetes cluster on Centos-7.
+# Following the below steps to create Kubernetes cluster on Centos-7.

   Prerequisite:

   - Full network connectivty between Servers and Ansible;
   - Ansible can ssh into all Server and can sudo with no password prompt;
   - Servers have access to the Internet;